What is forced alignment?¶

 Pipeline of training¶

-The Montreal Forced Aligner by default goes through four primary stages of training.
+The Montreal Forced Aligner goes through three stages of training.
 The first pass of alignment uses monophone models, where each phone is modelled the same regardless of phonological context.
 The second pass uses triphone models, where context on either side of a phone is taken into account for acoustic models.
-The third pass performs LDA+MLLT to learn a transform of the features that makes each phone’s features maximally different.
 The final pass enhances the triphone model by taking into account speaker differences, and calculates a transformation of the mel frequency cepstrum coefficients (MFCC) features for each speaker.
-See the Kaldi feature and model-space transforms page for more detail on these final passes.
-The Montreal Forced Aligner can also train using deep neural networks (DNNs).

 If you run into any issues, please check the mailing list for fixes/workarounds or to post a new issue.

 A key feature of the Montreal Forced Aligner is the use of speaker adaptatation in alignment.
 The command line interface provides multiple ways of grouping audio files by speaker, depending on the input file format (either Prosodylab-aligner format or TextGrid format).
 In addition to speaker-adaptation in the final pass of alignment, speaker information is used for grouping audio files together for multiprocessing and ceptstral mean and variance normalization (CMVN).
 If speakers are not properly specified, then feature calculation might not succeed due to limits on the numbers of files open.

 Most tools for forced alignment used by linguists rely on the HMM Toolkit (HTK; HTK homepage), including:

 - Prosodylab-aligner (Prosodylab-aligner homepage)

 - Penn Phonetics Forced Aligner (P2FA, P2FA homepage)